microsoft/playwright/docs/src/getting-started-vscode-js.md

 ### Live Debugging

 You can debug your test live in VS Code.
 After running a test with the `Show Browser` option checked, click on any of the locators in VS Code and it will be highlighted in the Browser window.
-Playwright will highlight it if it exits and show you if there is more than one result
+Playwright will highlight it if it exists and show you if there is more than one result

 <img width="1394" alt="live debugging in VS Code" src="https://user-images.githubusercontent.com/13063165/212884329-0755b007-0d69-4987-b084-38fd5bfb577d.png" />